Placement & Challenge Exam Skip to main content

 German Challenge Exam

-Students with extensive German experience (such as a German-speaking LDS mission, attendance at German schools, or German spoken in the home) may receive challenge credit for GERM 101, 102, 201, and 311R by taking the German Challenge Exam.
+Students with extensive German experience (such as a German-speaking LDS mission, attendance at German schools, or German spoken in the home) may take a challenge exam to receive graded credit for GERM 101, 102, 201, and either 202 or 311R.
 All challenge credit is contingent upon passing the course (GERM 301 or 302) in which you take the challenge exam.

-This is a two-part exam.
+This is a two-part exam, and each part costs $20 (charged to your BYU account).
 One part is taken in GERM 301, the other part in GERM 302.
-If you take both parts, you can get 16 graded challenge credits (8 in 301, 8 more in 302).
+If you take both parts, you can get 16 graded challenge credits (eight in 301, eight more in 302).

 "Graded" credit means that the credits impact your GPA.
 You don't have to accept any credits with a grade you dislike.
 Usually, students accept all of the graded credit.